-Summing up from the table above, the students have entirely and seriousness, and motivation in joining such kind of teaching in and seriousness, and motivation to give not serious to do the question and seriousness.
-Only in Cycle I the students were not serious to do the question individually, since they still could not avoid of cheating.
-Besides, in Cycle I the students had no motivation to give clarification towards something the students had no motivation to give clarification towards something unclear, since it was in the first time to join such a kind of teaching they are nothing to clarify.
+Summing up from the table above, the students have enthusiasm and seriousness, and motivation in joining such kind of teaching in all cycles.
+Only in Cycle I the students were not serious to do the questions individually, since they still could not avoid of cheating.
+Besides, in Cycle I the students had no motivation to give clarification towards something unclear, since it was in the first time to join such a kind of teaching; they seem to have nothing to clarify.

-From the recapitulation of the observation result displayed in the recapitulation re findings of this research, there are three aspects observed dealing with the students' engagement towards listening comprehension class taught the students' seriousness, (2) students' the students' engagetite.

-by using Cable TV: (1) students' seriousness, (2) students' enthusiana the students' engagetite.

-Those three aspects are there. and (3) students' motivation.
-Those three aspects are then broken into seven (7) detailed aspects: (i) the students' enthusiasm to have a class of Listening Comprehension II by using cable TV in SAR's home theater (ii) the students' enthusiasm to watch the selected English programs on the cable TV; (iii) the students' enthusiasm to get some clues and keywork related to the selected English program on cable TV; (iv) the students seriousness to concentrate on watching the selected programs on Cable TV, particularly when they get difficulties in understanding the selected programs on cable TV; (v) the students' seriousness to try hard doing individually the questions adapted from the selected programs on cable TV; (vi) the students' seriousness to try hard doing, in group, the questions adapted from the selected programs on cable TV; (viii) the students' motivation to get involved in the teaching by delivering questions or clarification towards the lecturer's way of teaching.
+From the recapitulation of the observation result displayed in the findings of this research, there are three aspects observed dealing with the students' engagement towards listening comprehension class taught by using Cable TV: (1) students' seriousness, (2) students' enthusiasm, and (3) students' motivation.
+Those three aspects are then broken into seven (7) detailed aspects: (i) the students' enthusiasm to have a class of Listening Comprehension II by using cable TV in SAR's home theatre; (ii) the students' enthusiasm to watch the selected English programs on the cable TV; (iii) the students' enthusiasm to get some clues and keywords related to the selected English program on cable TV; (iv) the students' seriousness to concentrate on watching the selected programs on Cable TV, particularly when they get difficulties in understanding the selected programs on cable TV; (v) the students' seriousness to try hard doing individually the questions adapted from the selected programs on cable TV; (vi) the students' seriousness to try hard doing, in group, the questions adapted from the selected programs on cable TV; (viii) the students' motivation to get involved in the teaching by delivering questions or clarification towards the lecturer's way of teaching.

-Again, also from that recapitulation, in cycle I, cycle II, cycle II the students have good enthusiasm to have a class of Listening Comprehension taught by using cable TV in SAR's home theatre.
-As a was the first time for them so they seemed to curious with something new and challenging from the English programs on cable TV.
+Again, also from that recapitulation, in cycle I, cycle II, cycle III the students have good enthusiasm to have a class of Listening Comprehension taught by using cable TV in SAR's home theatre.
+As it was the first time for them so they seemed to curious with something new and challenging from the English programs on cable TV.
 They usually have listening class in the conventional language laboratory facilitated with rape recorder, VCD player, and computer to play some recorded listening comprehension materials.
 Using those devices, there is a big chance to play the listening comprehension materials.
 Meanwhile, in fact the conversation, news, and other kinds of spoken language materials are just presented once, not repeated.
 The English program on cable TV provides those materials.
 Cable TV then gives challenge and situation as if they were in the live circumstance of the natural conversations, news and other kinds of spoken language materials which are conducted by native speakers.